ALynch95/milestone-project-1/README.md

 1. Draw Number to start the game.
 2. You can then place the random number generated in any slot.
-3. Once number is placed you will get the draw number button back click this againg to continue.
+3. Once number is placed you will get the draw number button back click this again to continue.
-4. You then will then again get another number and have to place this number in ascending order from the previous number placed.
+4. You then will then again get another number and have to place this number in ascending order from the previous numbers placed.
 5. If a number is placed and it is not in ascending You Lose the game.
-6. Click play again to try you luck again.
+6. Click play again to try your luck again.